iAvoe/Object-Oriented-Analysis-Design-Review-3/README.md

 **Event**
 - Something that occurs in a specific temporal-spacial place
-- We care about only a small set of event in real world **External Event**
+- We care about only a small set of event in real world

+**External Event**
 - Usually initiated by an external agent or actor, not inside the system
   - Customer buys a product
   - User updates profile
-  - Sales manager updates production plans
+  - Manager updates production plans

 **Temporal Event**
 - datetime or counter defined event
   - Monthly billing
   - Cron jobs
   - Weekly summary report

 **State Event**
 - Internal states the system is at that triggers the event